 How Does Florida’s Dog Bite Law Help Me?

-- The owner had taken reasonable steps to contain the dog; and
+- The owner had taken reasonable steps to contain the dog.

 - The owner had no reason to know or believe the dog would attack you.

 As a victim of a dog bite, however, you still must still show who the owner of the dog is.
 You must also be prepared to show you had a legal right to be where you were when the dog attacked you.
 You may also have to show that you were not taunting the dog.
-Englander Peebles is an experienced Fort Lauderdale Dog Bite Law Firm who can guide you through the process of filing a claim.
+Englander Peebles is an experienced Fort Lauderdale personal injury firm and can guide you through the process of filing a claim.

-Contact Our Fort Lauderdale Dog Bite Lawyer Today
+Contact Our Fort Lauderdale Dog Bite Lawyers Today

-Englander Peebles’ Fort Lauderdale Dog Bite Attorneys use their knowledge and experience to help dog bite victims and their families during this difficult time.
-If you or a loved one was the victim of a dog bite, contact Englander Peebles today at (954) 500-4878 or by using our contact form for a free and confidential consultation.
+Englander Peebles’ Fort Lauderdale attorneys use their knowledge and experience to help dog bite victims and their families during this difficult time.
+If you or a loved one was the victim of a dog bite, contact Englander Peebles today at 954-500-4878 or by using our contact form for a free and confidential consultation.